 I’ve played some songs in my repertoire well over 500 times, yet performing with my band never gets old.
 I’m no longer thinking about playing the right notes or bowings.
 Instead, I’m listening closely and responding to what my sister and mom are playing as we take turns trading off the melody, choosing a bass line, and improvising harmonies.
 I play from the heart, not the page.

-Back at Faneuil Hall, people with seemingly nothing in common—no common language, a different skin color, an age gap—enjoy each other as they listen to us play.
+Back at Faneuil Hall, people with seemingly nothing in common – no common language, different skin colors, wide age gaps – enjoy each other as they listen to us play.
 They start to clap and dance together, and I dance too.
 In these moments, letting my emotions take over and seep through me, at the expense of a few lost notes, is okay.
 In fact, it’s encouraged.

 While playing in Tatu Mianzi is technically a job, and it’s great to make money, I gain so much more from my trio than the tangible.
-In a time where my country seems so completely divided— politically, economically, and racially— our music is a catalyst, melding people together who would normally be at odds.
+In a time when my country seems divided – politically, economically, and racially – our music is a catalyst, melding people together who would normally be at odds.
 Our music creates a community of people, if only for a few minutes at a time, that gets along.
 They stop to listen, opening themselves up to their emotional impulses and refreshing themselves for whatever lies ahead.
 I too am refreshed.
 Goodness can be so simple.